Per Diem, Meals and Incidental Expenses

 The traveler shall be allowed one-half of the basic meal and incidental expense (M&IE) allowance for each half-day period during which the traveler was on travel status.
 The half-day periods are as follow:

 M&IE limits are dependent on the location where the traveler is spending the night (where you lay your head).
 Travelers are always permitted to claim less than the allowable per diem limit.

-- Locations in Alaska: The Alaska meals and incidentals rate shall be $60.00 for Anchorage, Fairbanks, Juneau, and their surrounding communities.
-(Surrounding urban areas are based on an industry standard of a 50-mile radius, give or take a few miles.)
-For areas outside of Anchorage, Fairbanks, and Juneau, reimbursement of actual costs for meals and incidentals are encouraged.
+- For areas outside of Anchorage, Fairbanks, and Juneau, reimbursement of actual costs for meals and incidentals are encouraged.
 Actual costs totaling up to the maximum allowable per diem rate for that location may be claimed.
-If actual costs are claimed, receipts must be provided with your TER (R05.02.060.6.a.4.).
+If actual costs are claimed, receipts must be provided with your expense report (R05.02.060.6.a.4.).

 - Locations outside Alaska: The regulatory M&IE rate for most locations is determined by the federally listed rate.
 (R05.02.060.6.b.2.).